Henry Edward George Rope

-Henry Edward George Rope (Father Harry Rope) (23 October 1880 – 1 March 1978) was a writer, poet, editor and priest widely known in the Roman Catholic Church in his long lifetime.
+Henry Edward George Rope (23 October 1880 – 1 March 1978) was a writer, poet, and Catholic priest.
 He was the eldest brother of Margaret Agnes Rope, stained-glass artist, nephew of Ellen Mary Rope, sculptor, and George Thomas Rope, painter and naturalist as well as cousin of M. E. Aldrich Rope, another stained-glass artist.
 Due to his writings and his work as archivist at the Venerable English College, Rome, he was well known in his lifetime, particularly within Church circles but as a radical traditionalist he has been forgotten in modern times.

 Life

 Baptised 20 November 1880, eldest child of Henry John Rope, M.D., surgeon (1847 – 1899) and Agnes Maud (née Burd: 1857 – 1948) and grandson of George Rope of Grove Farm, Blaxhall, Suffolk (1814 – 1912) and his wife Anne (née Pope) (1821 – 1882), he was brought up an Anglo-Catholic but joined the Roman Catholic church after the premature death of his father and in the wake of the conversion of his mother and four of his five siblings.
 After Shrewsbury School, he went up to Christ Church, Oxford, University of Oxford in 1898 to read English as a Careswell Exhibitioner.
-He was on the staff of the Oxford English Dictionary from 1903 to 1905 and again 1908-10.
+He was on the staff of the Oxford English Dictionary from 1903 to 1905 and again 1908–10.
 Between those dates (1905–07), he was a lector in English at Breslau University, then part of Germany.
 He entered the Catholic Church on 6 January 1907 and in 1912 enrolled at the Pontifical Beda College in Rome to train for the priesthood.
 Immediately prior to that, he had been a novice at the German Benedictine Beuronese Congregation then in exile at Erdington Abbey, Birmingham.
 He was ordained at St John Lateran, Rome on 27 February 1915.

 He served in the Shrewsbury Diocese up until 1937, in which year, on 30 October, he took up the position of Archivist to the Venerable English College, Rome.
 His positions as a priest included Chester St Werburgh 1915–17, Crewe 1917–18, Plowden, Shropshire 1918–24, Market Drayton 1924–25, chaplain Mawley Hall (near Cleobury Mortimer) 1925–37.
 His tenure in Rome was interrupted by the Second World War, during which he served as chaplain at Albrighton Hall, Shrewsbury 1940–44 to the Convent of the Sacred Heart, evacuated from Tunbridge Wells.
 He rejoined the English College in exile and, on return to Rome after the war in 1946, again served as Archivist, until 30 December 1957.
 Back in England, he settled at the Carmelite Monastery, Quidenham, Norfolk, where his sister Margaret Agnes Rope, stained-glass artist had died some four years previously.
-By then a man in his late seventies and eighties, he served as chaplain at Pallotti Hall, Siddington, Cheshire 1959-69, before returning to Quidenham.
+By then a man in his late seventies and eighties, he served as chaplain at Pallotti Hall, Siddington, Cheshire 1959–69, before returning to Quidenham.
 Finally, in 1975, he transferred to the Catholic Nursing Institute, 80 Lambeth Road, London S.E.1. where he died three years later.